-Tipping is done on a voluntary basis in Norway and is generally left up to the discretion of the customer.
-If the service in a cafe or restaurant is good, feel free to leave spare change or round up the bill.
+Because of this, tipping in Norway is not commonplace and is generally left up to the discretion of the customer.
+If the service in a mid- to high-end restaurant is particularly good, feel free to round up the bill.

 Major credit cards are accepted by most large shops and hotels.
 Smaller vendors may not accept credit cards, so carry enough cash to cover small purchases.

 ATMs are commonly found in Norway's cities and urban areas.
 Remote regions will have less ATM availability, so prepare accordingly before travelling away from cities.

 The climate in Norway is noticeably warmer than what would otherwise be expected at such a high latitude because of the Gulf Stream.
 Summer temperatures can reach up to 30°C (86°F), even in northern areas, but only for limited periods.
 The length of the winter and amount of snow varies around the country.
 There is more snow in the north and the winters are dark; on the southern and western coasts, winters are moderate and rainy, while further inland the temperature can get below -25°C (-13°F).
 March, April, October and November tend to be the rainiest months.
 Snow usually starts to fall in October or November in the northern areas (and in higher altitudes) and generally melts by the end of April.
 The Northern Lights are visible from parts of Norway, with September to April usually presenting the optimal conditions for viewing.

 Absolutely.
 All passengers travelling with Intrepid are required to purchase travel insurance before the start of their trip.
 Your travel insurance details will be recorded by your leader on the first day of the trip.
 Due to the varying nature, availability and cost of health care around the world, travel insurance is very much an essential and necessary part of every journey.

 For more information on insurance, please go to: Travel Insurance

 1 January New Year’s Day